dexterklui/notes/Computer/databases.md

   in 2NF and every non-key attribute is non-transitively dependent on the primary key.

+## Denormalization

+Joins can be expensive, especially when the tables are large.
+**_Denormalization_** is the process of **reducing the normalization** of a database to improve performance.
+It adds redundant data to a normalized database to speed up complex queries.

 ## 🧭 Navigation

 - [🔖 Parent index](../index.md)
 - [📑 Notes Index](../index.md)